×

 28 January 2022

-So, you need a home studio – but where do you start?
+So, you need to create a home studio – but where do you start?

-As this is an equipment list, we have left out the necessary software for recording voice-over.
-To get up to speed on everything software, check out this blog from Alex, our incredible audio engineer.
+As this is an equipment list, we have left out the necessary software for recording voice over.
+To get up to speed on everything software, check out this blog from Alex, our audio engineer.

 Microphones

-A quality microphone is the best place to start on your home recording studio equipment list.
-You wouldn’t have a very good recording studio without one, would you?
+A quality microphone is the best place to start on your home recording studio equipment list – you wouldn’t have a very good recording studio without one!

 Beginner: